Weather | Futures | DTN Ag Headlines | Market News | Livestock | Cattle News | Feeder Cattle News | Dairy News | Portfolio

 FEEDER CATTLE:

-likely that the feeder cattle contracts will as well.
+contract's change, it's unlikely that the feeder cattle contracts will find

 LEAN HOGS: